 The largest available size may not work for those with large, wide hands.

-Cushioning in the palm of the hand offers soft stability.
-Comfortable for nighttime use.
-Easy to use.
+Cushioning beads in the palm of the hand offer soft stability.
+Places hand and wrist in neutral positions, making it comfortable for nighttime use.
 Can be used on either hand.
+Fully adjustable, easy-to-use design.

 Velcro frays after a few months of consistent use.